Securitisation Fundamentals

 Asset Selection and Pooling

-Not all assets qualify for a securitization pool.
+Not all assets qualify for a securitisation pool.
 Eligibility criteria ensure the assets have the characteristics needed for predictable performance and investor confidence.

 Common Eligibility Criteria